vshpotter/microsoft-365-docs/microsoft-365/syntex/esignature-overview.md

 ### External sharing

-SharePoint eSignature enables binding agreements between parties by allowing guests access to SharePoint to electronically sign documents.
-Certain external sharing must be enabled at a tenant or site level to allow this access.
+SharePoint eSignature enables binding agreements between parties.
+External parties are allowed guests access to SharePoint via Azure Active directory in order to electronically sign a document.
+Certain external sharing settings must be enabled at a tenant and site level to allow this access.
 For more information, see [Set up SharePoint eSignature for external recipients](esignature-setup.md#external-recipients).
 Consider whether this meets your compliance and security requirements when enabling eSignature.

 ## Using other signature providers